turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   ranked by a higher runtime evaluator.
 Apply single-slot exclusivity instead: compatible packages form one weave; incompatible capture requires rejection or unbraid/rebraid replacement.
 Do not describe a counterfield as a second card.
+- **Identity-label proof:** a claim to be “both” traditions is treated as proof of parallel evaluators without testing camouflage, reinterpretation, syncretic successor formation, liminal instability, or final interpretive priority.
+- **Resonance inflation:** every revolution, crisis, cascade, effervescence, or severe outcome is called a *Resonanzkatastrophe* without evidence of prepared receivers, recurrent mode selection, reciprocal feedback, common knowledge, nonlinear amplification, and macroscopic reorganization.
+- **Formation--construction conflation:** distributed cultural growth is described as though one actor designed it, or deliberate target-state intervention is dissolved into anonymous emergence.
+- **Sovereign-engineering inference:** a declared destination, message-testing apparatus, or phrase such as *memetic engineering* is treated as proof of control.
+Compare intention with the successor actually selected by receivers, institutions, rivals, consequences, and reality.
 - **Freedom-as-empty-slot:** emancipation is described as escape from programming, weaker capture, or loss of binding rules.
 It is rebraiding from shared concrete answers into one fully installed answer-generating meta-program.